Succession Crisis Solved:

 Customer Pain Points

-The client is a leading Engineering & Innovation firm with a rich history.
-However, a massive demographic shift created a deep divide between the experienced “Old Guard” and the ambitious young talent, threatening future leadership stability.
+The client is a leading engineering and innovation firm with a strong legacy.
+However, a major demographic shift created a deep divide between long-standing leaders and ambitious younger talent, putting long-term leadership stability at risk.

 Generational Clash